 From the breathtaking cliffs and pristine beaches of Chia to the historic houses and streets of Carloforte, sailing in Sardinia has never been this exciting.
 Lovers of history will be delighted to visit the medieval town of Castelsardo, where you can see the Elephant Rock, Doria Palace, and the ancient Church of St. Mary.

 The Italian island is also a fantastic destination for adventure seekers.
 Sardinia’s winds make it an ideal destination for surfing, windsurfing and kitesurfing while the calm waters closer to shore are perfect for a relaxing time of paddleboarding and snorkelling.
-Many yacht charters in Sardinia also offer special equipment like jet skis that can be hired along with your boat.
-Make sure to request snorkelling gear, paddleboards or other equipment when you rent a boat in Sardinia with Zizoo.
+Many charters in Sardinia also offer special equipment like jet skis that can be hired along with your boat.
+Make sure to request snorkelling gear, paddleboards or other equipment when you book your sailing holiday in Sardinia with Zizoo.

-Portisco is an excellent base for a chartered boat holiday in Sardinia.
+Portisco is an excellent base for a sailing holiday in Sardinia.
 Covering the Northeast area of Sardinia in the region of Olbia-Tempio, you’ll find many gorgeous beaches and resorts along Costa Smeralda, the Maddalena Archipelago and San Teodoro that are within short distance of Portisco.

 From Portisco you can choose to sail north to the Maddalena Archipelago or sail down the southern coast of the island.
 First stop breathtaking marine sanctuary on the island of Tavolara and admire its towering limestone cliffs from the water.
 Next make a stop in San Teodoro, a trendy seaside resort town with many great bars, restaurants, clubs and phenomenal beaches.
 Further inland, you’ll also find excellent hiking trails.